VH-Lab/NDI-matlab/docs/reference/+ndi/calculation.m.md

   Creates a blank ndi.document object of type 'ndi_document_app'.
 The 'app.name' field is filled out with the name of NDI_APP_OBJ.VARAPPNAME().

-Help for ndi.calculation/newdocument is inherited from superclass NDI.APP
+Help for ndi.calculation/newdocument is inherited from superclass ndi.app
 ```

 ---